jinshaw16/AAD_t1d/README.md

 # Data

-The underlying data is sensitive and thus not publically available, though results will be posted on here and paths to underlieing data on the DIL servers will be placed here.
+The underlying data is sensitive and thus not publically available, though results will be posted on here and to access the underlying data, please get in touch with any member of the DIL (University of Oxford).
 This repository has been created in an attempt to make it clear exactly how analyses and data processing were carried out.

 # Prerequisites